 Where is Ruja Ignatova?

-The current whereabouts of Ruja Ignatova, the founder of the OneCoin cryptocurrency scam, are unknown.
+The current whereabouts of Ruja Ignatova, the founder of the OneCoin cryptocurrency scam, is unknown.
 She disappeared in 2017, shortly before the OneCoin scheme was exposed as a fraud, and has been on the run ever since.
 Ignatova is considered a fugitive and is wanted by authorities in the United States and Germany for her role in the scheme.
 Despite extensive efforts by law enforcement agencies around the world to locate her, she has not been found, and her current location remains a mystery.

 There have been several individuals who have been involved in cryptocurrency scams similar to the OneCoin scheme, but none have achieved the same level of notoriety as Ruja Ignatova, also known as the "Cryptoqueen."